wbleonard/mongodb-network-compression/java/README.md

 MongoDB ServerReported Megabytes Out: 6.811 MB
 ```

-With `zlib` compression configured at its default compression level, we were able to achieve a 65% reduction in network egress, while achieving the same read throuput as `snappy`.
+With `zlib` compression configured at its default compression level, we were able to achieve a 65% reduction in network egress, while achieving the same read throughput as `snappy`.

 Let's run a final test using `zstd`, which is advertised to bring together speed of `snappy` with the compression efficiency of `zlib`: